Publish and then download a Universal Package

 Universal Packages store one or more files together in a single unit that has a name and version.
 You can publish Universal Packages from the command line by using the Azure CLI.

 This quickstart shows you how to publish your first Universal Package by using the CLI, and how to download it by using the CLI.
 To see your package, you can go to your feed in Azure Artifacts.

 - Download and install the latest build of the Azure CLI.

 - If you're using Linux, ensure you've installed the .NET Core Linux prerequisites.

-- Install the Azure DevOps extension for the Azure CLI using the command
+- Version 0.14.0 or greater of the Azure DevOps extension for the Azure CLI is required.

 az extension add --name azure-devops